Search

 • support for publishing initiatives of partner organizations to publish and circulate Russian-language editions within the Programme competence.

-Information literacy/Information culture
+Media and information literacy/Information culture

 The Research Institute of Information Technologies in the Social Sphere, affiliated to the Kemerovo State University of Culture and Arts, has become a universally recognized Russian center of theoretical studies of the formative problems of information culture and related applied research.
 Leading this work is Professor Natalia Gendina, Doctor of Pedagogical Sciences and Institute Director.
 The Institute was established in 2000 to promote the implementation of the Information for All Programme in Russia by joint decision of the Kemerovo regional administration and the Ministry of Culture of the Russian Federation, which has sponsored the Russian IFAP Committee since its inception.